justinthelaw/uds-rke2/README.md

 Please see the [VM setup documentation](./docs/VM.md) and VM setup scripts to learn more about manually creating development VM.

+VM setup may not be necessary if using Longhorn or Local Path Provisioner, but it is highly recommended when using Rook-Ceph.

 ### Bundles

 There are 3 main "flavors" of the UDS RKE2 Core bundle, with 4 distinct flavors in total.
 Each flavor revolves around the storage and persistence layer of the cluster, and comes with its own documentation on configuration and installation, as linked in the bulleted list below.
 Please refer to that documentation for more details on each bundle flavor's recommendations and capabilities.